huynhmichelle/Documentation/index.md

 By the end of this guide, you will learn how to use IntelliJ IDEA to
 - set up version control to help you track changes to your Java code
-- set up a plugin called Checkstyle to help ensure that your code adheres to common rules
+- set up a plugin called CheckStyle to help ensure that your code adheres to common rules
 - set up unit tests to help you examine the function of particular parts of your code.

 ---